 How To Fix Webcam Problems

+With broadband internet widely available, many PC users are actively using their webcams for video chatting and online meetings.
+Not only does the increased bandwidth facilitate the use of video over the internet, but improved webcams and better video compression also help a lot.
 But if your hardware is not working as it should be, a webcam is not much fun.
 So dealing with webcam problems can be a necessary evil.
-Webcam problems often simply mean there is no image to be seen, but in other cases you might actually get an error message or will not be able to select the webcam as the video source in your programs.
+Webcam problems often simply mean there is no image to be seen, but in other cases, you might actually get an error message or will not be able to select the webcam as the video source in your programs.

-In Windows Live Messenger for example, you might get webcam error 0x8a70013, indicating a problem with the webcam device.
+In Windows Live Messenger, for example, you might get webcam error 0x8a70013, indicating a problem with the webcam device.

 Steps to solve the webcam problems

-In case no driver for the webcam can be found, you can try a third party driver finding program that scans your PC for installed hardware and allows you to install missing drivers.
+In case no driver for the webcam can be found, you can try a third-party driver-finding program that scans your PC for installed hardware and allows you to install missing drivers.

 If this fails, the next step would be to uninstall the software that came with your webcam.
 Use the Add or Remove Programs feature in the Control Panel.
 If that does not work you can use a third party uninstaller.